zfogg/libbin/README.markdown

 3. Boolean

 ## Rules and Restrictions
-The only operators you should use are &&, ||, and !.
+The only operators allowed are &&, ||, and !.

+To implement logic, check bit truthiness and/or use functions that do the same.
+*For example, one could recursively implement multiplication as repeated addition.*

+Use only the binary type 'bin'.
+Do not convert between bases.

 ### Exceptions
 * Exceptions are provided for creating simple loops.
-* You may use +1 and -1 to adjust for array indexing
+* You may use + and - to adjust for array indexing